Geometric algebra: Geometric product

-$ab=a \cdot b + a \wedge b$ the ungeneralized or vector form of the geometric product.
+$ab=a \cdot b + a \wedge b$ the restricted or vector form of the geometric product.

 The inner and exterior products are associated with familiar concepts from standard vector algebra.
 Geometrically, $a$ and $b$ are parallel if their geometric product is equal to their inner product, whereas $a$ and $b$ are perpendicular if their geometric product is equal to their exterior product.
 In a geometric algebra for which the square of any nonzero vector is positive, the inner product of two vectors can be identified with the dot product of standard vector algebra.
 The exterior product of two vectors can be identified with the signed area enclosed by a parallelogram the sides of which are the vectors.
 The cross product of two vectors in $3$ dimensions with positive-definite quadratic form is closely related to their exterior product.

 Most instances of geometric algebras of interest have a nondegenerate quadratic form.
 If the quadratic form is fully degenerate, the inner product of any two vectors is always zero, and the geometric algebra is then simply an exterior algebra.
 Unless otherwise stated, this article will treat only nondegenerate geometric algebras.